 Note: These options override any settings made in the VMware Tools control panel of the guest operating system.

 - Click OK to close the Configuration Parameters dialog, and click OK again to close the Virtual Machine Properties dialog.

 - Power on the virtual machine.

-Note: If you vMotion a virtual machine to a host where the
+Note: If you perform vMotion of a virtual machine to a host where the

-To enable this option for all the virtual machines in the ESX/ESXi host:
+To enable Copy and Paste option for all the virtual machines in the ESXi/ESX host:

 - Log in to the ESX/ESXi host as a root user.

 - Take a backup of the /etc/vmware/config file.